botdio/botd/README.md

 console.dir(db)
 ```
 Where:
-1. You can visit db in script.
+1. Directly visit db for read and write.
 2. Write db in script
 3. After script run over, bot will check if db changed and do save.
+> Notice, if the script is killed for timeout, db will not be saved!

 ## Security Issues
-As default, the shell running scripts are given secure enough packages (co, lodash etc, find default configuration in shell/shell.json file).
+As default, the shell running scripts are given secure enough packages (co, lodash etc).
-If you host the BotD as your self, you may want to give more powerful runtime packages.
-You can set environment variable SHELL_CONFIG (SHELL_CONFIG=/path/to/shell-config ) to override the default shell config file, or directly change file shell/shell.json to add more libs.

-Maybe you have added "dangerous" package( e.g. fs, child_process, network), here are some suggestions:
+Maybe you have added "dangerous" package( e.g. fs, child_process - crazy `rm -fr /` :(, even network), here are some suggestions:
-> make botd running as a limited user (no root please).
+> start botd running as a limited user (no root please).
 > use cgroup to limit the cpu privilege lower.

+**YOU NEED UNDERSTAND WHAT ARE YOU DOING WHEN HOST BOTD IN YOUR PRODCUTION SERVER!**

 ## Storage
 For now, BotD support two storage types: file(default) and mongodb(optional).